Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

-We finally figured out the secret to growing garlic.
+Our experience Growing Garlic, we finally figured out a few secrets to growing garlic.
 This is not the first year we have planted garlic.
 Other years we have planted the little bulbs and then we were disappointed that it didn’t work very well.
 Needless to say, we were doing it all wrong.
 Read More

-You watch this curly stock to know when it is ready to harvest.
+The scape is what will help you decide when your garlic is ready to harvest.
 As July progressed this little curly stock started to straighten up.
 On the last day of July, it was standing straight up.

 A lot of the leaves had turned yellow and they were starting to dry up.
 It was ready to harvest.

-Shawn took the shovel out and carefully dug each bulb up.
+Shawn took the shovel out and carefully dug each bulb out of the ground.

 He put them in a bunch and hung them in his shop to dry.
 Before the leaves are totally dry on the soft neck garlic you can braid them to make it look pretty.
 Braided garlic makes a wonderful gift for neighbors.

-Garlic was a lot of fun to watch grow.
-Especially the way the stalk curls and then straightens so you know when it is ready.
+We really enjoyed watching this garlic grow.
+Especially the way the scape curls and then straightens so you know when it is ready.
 I am looking forward to using these all winter.
 We are saving our best to plant again in October so we can do it again next year.

 I hope you enjoyed my post.
 Please feel free to comment below.
 We would love to hear about your experiences growing garlic in your garden.